Early Projects

 The start of something big

-Exela's Rockets
+Exela's Early Rockets

 Our multi-stage rocket that is testing stage seperation and recovery.
 The first stage is entirely 3d printed.